“It’s really a good day for it,” said Dwight Eisenhower, smiling broadly.

 Dwight Eisenhower looked out at the par-5 10th hole.
 He had taken off his tan sweater, but still had a white cap on his head.
 Seven months ago Ben Hogan and Byron Nelson, living legend professionals, had taken on Ken Venturi and Harvie Ward, amateurs, but talented and skillful, in a friendly foursome at Cypress Point.

-The 10th hole turned out to be the key to the contest.
+The same 10th hole turned out to be the key to unlocking the contest.

 “I bet they can beat anybody,” said San Francisco car dealer Eddie Lowery about the two amateurs, who were his employees.
 He was talking to fellow millionaire George Coleman.
 The bet and the match were on.